akzet1n/csgo-http-log-parser/README.md

 ## Upcoming features

-- Round timing
+- Support match restore
+- Show the live round time of the match
 - Custom player names
-- Multiple instances on the same app
+- Parse multiple matches at the same time